Japan party backs use of medical marijuana, gets mixed reaction

 "I wish for the earliest possible start of research and the introduction of medical marijuana."

-The idea of legalizing medical use finds backers among Japan's growing ranks of senior citizens, who make up just over a quarter of the population of 127 million.
+The idea of legalising medical use finds backers among Japan's growing ranks of senior citizens, who make up just over a quarter of the population of 127 million.

 "Nothing would be better for patients, if it is put to good use," said Kimiko Yajima, a 78-year-old cancer sufferer, while shopping in downtown Tokyo.
 "It would be great if pain were eased, even temporarily."

-Abe's wife, Akie, who has a reputation for bucking conservative trends, has also spoken in favor.
+Abe's wife, Akie, who has a reputation for bucking conservative trends, has also spoken in favour.

-"I believe it can be greatly utilized for medical purposes," the weekly magazine SPA! quoted her as saying in December.
+"I believe it can be greatly utilised for medical purposes," the weekly magazine SPA! quoted her as saying in December.
 Her aides could not immediately comment on the article, however.

 Akie also said she had once considered becoming a hemp farmer.
 That now requires a special permit, in contrast to the plant's former widespread use in fabric and imperial ceremonies.

-The government says legalizing marijuana for medical use is premature, without scientific proof.
+The government says legalising marijuana for medical use is premature, without scientific proof.

-"The World Health Organization has not acknowledged there are scientific grounds," said a health ministry official, who declined to be identified, because the topic is a sensitive one.
+"The World Health Organisation has not acknowledged there are scientific grounds," said a health ministry official, who declined to be identified, because the topic is a sensitive one.

 "Given marijuana is already abused, we need to be truly careful."